The Elementary Theory of the Frobenius Automorphisms

 The decidability referred to in this paper, in particular in Theorem \ref{4}, is in the sense of G\"odel; it corresponds to the dichotomy: finite/infinite, and not to: finite/bounded, or to distinctions between different degrees of boundedness. {\em The proof of Proposition \ref{.1} can routinely be seen to be effective in this sense.} We mention two instances.
 Suppose one has a smooth variety $Y$ over a finite field, and two subvarieties $V$,$X$ on $Y$, meeting improperly.
 One knows there exists $Y'$ rationally equivalent to $Y$, intersecting $X$ transversally.
 Then without further work, this is effective: it is merely necessary to search (over some finite field extension) for a $Y'$ and for data demonstrating the rational equivalence.
 To take another example, suppose a sentence is shown to be true in every (boolean-valued) $\omega$-increasing transformal valuation field, by whatever methods.
 Since the class of such transformal valuation fields is an elementary class, one can search for an elementary formal proof, with assured success; the proof will only use that the valuation is $m$-increasing, for some $m$.
 Thus the statement will be true in every valuation field with the automorphism $\si(x)=x^q$, as soon as $q \geq m$; and we have found $m$ effectively.

 Theorems I or 1B follow from Propositions \ref{2qc} and \ref{.1}.
 To use Theorem \ref{2qc}, we require an effective bound on the Betti numbers $\dim H^i(X,\Qq_l)$ of a smooth projective variety $X$ over an algebraically closed field.
 In characteristic zero, by Artin's comparison theorem, one can compute the Betti numbers using singular cohomology.
 For this it suffices to search and find a triangulation.
 In positive characteristic, the situation is somewhat less clear a priori, but the proof in SGA4 or in \cite{freitag} of the finiteness of these numbers is everywhere effective.
-A more explicit reference would be nice but I was unable to find one.
-We thus state:
+An explicit bound is given in \cite{katz} (thanks to Emmanuel Kowalski for the reference.):

-\begin{fact} Let $b(n,m)$ be the maximum possible Betti number of a smooth subvariety of $\Pp^n$ of degree $m$.
+\begin{fact} [\cite{katz}] Let $b(n,m)$ be the maximum possible Betti number of a smooth subvariety of $\Pp^n$ of degree $m$.
 Then $b(n,m)$ is bounded by a recursive function. \end{fact}

 {\it Proof of Theorem \ref{4}. } \lb Let $T$ be the theory of all $K_p$.
 The completions of $T$ are: \begin{itemize} \item The theories $T_p$ of the individual $K_p$; these are just the theory of algebraically closed fields of characteristic $p$, with an axiom stating $(\forall x)(\si(x) = x^p)$.
 Call this axiom $\alpha_p$.